kali-37/Build-your-own-os/README.md

 Linux from scratch (Linux 5.19.2-lfs-11.2-rc1)

-You are recommended to go through https://www.linuxfromscratch.org/lfs/view/11.2-rc1/.
-By own.

-if you want to build from the middle as the compiling process takes so long.
- Then, here are some patches pre-compiled from where you can install the kernel as per your choice and your system architecture.
+To create your custom Linux system, you are encouraged to follow the step-by-step guide available at Linux From Scratch (LFS) 11.2-rc1.
+If you prefer, you can begin the process from the middle stages to avoid lengthy compilation times.
+For this purpose, pre-compiled patches are available for the GCC 11+ and Linux 5.19.2-lfs-11.2-rc1 kernel.

 The below-named tar file contains all the necessary packages with the latest GCC 11+, Linux 5.19.2-lfs-11.2-rc1